 Assume the candidate E was rejected at Step 70, and F is the new candidate for Step 71.
 The value x71 is guaranteed victory because the ﬁrst ratio in a71 is one and the second ratio is greater than one.
 The MCMC’s ﬁrst 100 steps are shown in the bottom panel of Figure ??.4.
 Flat chain links indicate the incumbent was reelected.
 Notice there are many longtime incumbents with values around point F (e.g., see the ﬂat sequence for Steps 71–76).
 Furthermore, there are many candidates around point E but few victories (e.g., see the xs for Steps 11–17 and 71–76).

 If f and g are equal at both xb and zb, then ab equals 1 and a jump is guaranteed.
 If f and g are always equal, every jump is guaranteed.
 We later discuss the Gibbs sampler, which exploits this property in a multivariate context.
 In a univariate context, it would be better to simply draw xb from f (instead of g) and always accept it.
-However, if it is possible to simulate directly from the univariate f, it is very likely that f has tractable equations for its cdf and standard error—so simulation is unnecessary.
+However, if it is possible to simulate directly from the univariate f, it is very likely that f has tractable equations for its CDF and standard error—so simulation is unnecessary.

 The IMH is called independent because the candidate distribution never changes, and thus g is independent of zb.
 The IMH may be practical when f is tight and has well-deﬁned boundaries.
 However, when f is complex and highly dimensional, capturing “the main features of the target distribution is most often impossible” (Robert & Casella, 2004, p.
 284).
 An MCMC can cover a multivariate space better if the candidate distribution is able to wander, which is a feature of the next sampler.